-Blindspot has blown our heads once again!
+Blindspot has blown our minds once again!
 “This Profound Legacy” was so awesome!
 I don’t know how they do it, but every episode is an adventure and a roller coaster of emotions.
 The action and the emotional part find a perfect balance in an episode marked by Jane’s reaction to the revelation of her daughter and the discovery of secrets – especially Berlin – that have left us with a lump in our throat and with many questions in our head.
 Let’s analyze everything!
 Here we go !

 CASE OF THE WEEK